 - Homes and Communities Agency (HCA)

-Minister for Political and Constitutional Reform, Chloe Smith, and Chief Construction Advisor, Peter Hansford, work with the construction team and following departments to ensure that strategies work in unison with policy and legislative changes, to carry out reforms in both the infrastructure and construction industries and to implement the greening government commitments:
+The Minister for Civil Society, Nick Hurd, and the Chief Construction Advisor, Peter Hansford, work with the construction team and the following departments to make sure that strategies work with policy and legislative changes, carry out reforms in both the infrastructure and construction industries and to implement the greening government commitments:

 - Business, Skills and Innovation (BIS)